-Katrina Stamatopoulos is an artist based in London.
+Katrina is a Greek-Australian artist based in London.

-Her focus is on exploring the entanglement of human and nonhuman life through the lenses of consumption, labour, and image-making.
-She studies how cycles of nourishment, decay, and reproduction manifest both in the body and in the photographic medium itself.
+Her work focuses on the entanglement of human and nonhuman life through the lenses of consumption, labour and image-making.
+She studies how cycles of nourishment, decay and reproduction manifest in the body and in the photographic medium itself.

 CV